How to Make the Best Banana Bread

 - Don’t over mix.
 When you combine the dry ingredients and wet ingredients, don’t over mix the bread.
 Stir until just combined.
 If you over mix you will end up with a heavy and flat loaf.

 - Bake it.
-Spread the batter evenly into the prepared pan and bake until the bread is golden brown and a toothpick comes out clean after inserted into the center of the bread.
+Spread the batter evenly into the prepared pan.
+To give the banana bread a sweet crunchy top, you can sprinkle the batter generously with turbinado sugar before going into the oven.
+Bake until the bread is golden brown and a toothpick comes out clean after inserted into the center of the bread.
 If the bread gets too dark and the center isn’t done, you can drape the bread with a piece of aluminum foil to keep it from getting too dark.

 - Cooling down.
 Let the bread cool in the pan for 10 minutes.
 Use a butter knife to loosen the bread and let it cool completely on a wire cooling rack.